Community Singing Resources

 Allied Community Choirs/Song Circles

-Marv Zauderer’s Joyful Voices Chorus community choir — Fall ‘25 Season — 7-Week Series including Community-Wide Big Sing, starts September 17th.
-Try it FREE September 24th if you haven’t sung in the choir before!
-Details coming soon.
+Marv Zauderer’s Joyful Voices Chorus non-auditioned community choir — Winter ‘26 Season — 7-Week Series including Community-Wide Big Sing March 7th, starts January 28th.
+Try it FREE February 4th if you haven’t sung in the choir before!

 Marv Zauderer’s SingOnline.org Song Circle — On hiatus, TBD.